Hybrid TD3: Overestimation Bias Analysis and Stable Policy Optimization for Hybrid Action Space: Methodology

 \subsubsection{Reward \& Penalty Design}

-We adopt the hierarchical reward and penalty formulation from our prior work~\cite{canh2026human} and summarize it here for completeness.
+We adopt the hierarchical reward and penalty formulation from previous work~\cite{canh2026human} and summarize it here for completeness.
 The total reward at each timestep is a weighted combination of three reward terms and six penalty terms:

 normalized by a constant factor of $10$ to stabilize critic gradient magnitudes.